-The weather has been warmer than usual in Ohio this January, but it has also been wet.
+The weather has been warmer than usual in the Cleveland area this January, but it has also been wet.
 As a matter-of-fact, as I write this, it has been raining for the past three days.

 It was coming down in buckets yesterday morning when I first woke up.
 Since I was working from home, I had the luxury of putting off my walk a bit in hopes that there would be a break in the weather.

 I typically don’t do this because I don’t like to mess with my habits, but who walks in a downpour, right?